TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

 * AWS account permissions
 * Consistent tagging
 * Executing Terraform `init`, `plan` and `apply` stages, and streaming output to users via CLI client.
-* Executing Ansible on the resulting infrastructure, and streaming output to users via CLI clients.
+* Executing Ansible on the resulting infrastructure, and streaming output to users via CLI client.

 The organization was organized in clusters, in our case: news.
 Clusters could run many products and each product would have several environments: production, staging, test.